 In addition to providing fair compensation, MAIC offers vital services for accident victims, such as counselling and rehab, to help injured people get back on track and recover from their losses as soon as possible.

-Which Vehicles are Exempt from CTP Insurance?
+Other Vehicles that are Exempt from CTP Insurance

 Securing Coverage under the Queensland CTP Insurance Scheme